openethereum/parity-ethereum/.github/CONTRIBUTING.md

 ### Recommendations

 * **Non-master branch names** *should* be prefixed with a short name moniker, followed by the associated Github Issue ID (if any), and a brief description of the task using the format `<GITHUB_USERNAME>-<ISSUE_ID>-<BRIEF_DESCRIPTION>` (e.g. `gavin-123-readme`).
-The name moniker helps people to inquiry about their unfinished work, and the GitHub Issue ID helps your future self and other developers (particularly those who are onboarding) find out about and understand the original scope of the task, and where it fits into Parity Ethereum [Projects](https://github.com/OpenEthereum/open-ethereum/projects).
+The name moniker helps people to inquiry about their unfinished work, and the GitHub Issue ID helps your future self and other developers (particularly those who are onboarding) find out about and understand the original scope of the task, and where it fits into Open Ethereum [Projects](https://github.com/OpenEthereum/open-ethereum/projects).
 * **Remove stale branches periodically**

 ### Preparing Pull Requests